Jithin75/gpt2-QA/README.md

 ## Caveats and Future Improvements

 - **Limited Training**: Please note that the provided notebook was trained for only 30 minutes due to space and time constraints.
-However, even with limited training, the accuracy achieved is promising.
+However, even with limited training, the accuracy achieved is promising but still not satisfactory.
-- **Continual Improvement**: I am actively working on designing fine-tuning strategies to further improve the model's performance.
+- **Continual Improvement**: I am actively working on designing fine-tuning strategies to further improve the model's performance, so please keep in mind that this project is still a work in progress.
 These enhancements will be pushed to the repository in future updates.

 ## References